 Or sadly, in the case of ‘Gremlin’ the dog – he passed away during the filming hiatus of season 3 and was lovingly replaced by ‘Dodger’ who plays ‘Buddy’ on the show.

-10I want Doc Martin spoilers!
+9I want Doc Martin spoilers!
 Gimme spoilers now!
 Please?Firstly, Doc Martin Online is not a spoiler site.
-Secondly, spoilers for Doc Martin are quite hard to come by until filming starts as the producers (quite rightly as per industry standards) keep a tight lid on upcoming storylines.
+Secondly, spoilers for Doc Martin are quite hard to come by until marketing for the show begins as the producers (quite rightly as per industry standards) keep a tight lid on upcoming storylines.

 a) His Parents